Uvacoder/woodwork-projects/README.md

 winging it.
 For a more extensive selection of projects, see the [gallery folder](gallery/).

-Finally, the [methods folder](methods) contains a few uesful tips & tricks.
+Finally, the [methods folder](methods) contains a few useful tips & tricks.